Published by Lookforzebras

 A formal sub-specialty in medial virtualism is not just a way for physicians to receive extra training and certification.
 It will assist in demonstrating to patients, insurers, and other practitioners that good healthcare can be delivered without an in-person visit.

 I’m excited to read more dialogue about this proposed specialty.
 It will be interesting to see what comes of it.
 What are your thoughts?
-Let us know in the comments below.
+Let me know in the comments below.